ezEngine/docs-src/pages/docs/terrain/procedural/procgen-graph-math.md

 * `Seed`: A seed value for the random number generator.
 If a fixed seed is chosen, the random number output is always exactly the same.
 * `OutputMin`, `OutputMax`: The output value will be between these two values.

+## Remap Node

+The *Remap* node transforms values from an input range to an output range.
+This is useful for converting values that come in one range (such as height or slope values) into a different range needed by another node.

+For example, if you have a height value between 0 and 100, but need to convert it to a density value between 0 and 1, you would set `InputMin` to 0, `InputMax` to 100, `OutputMin` to 0, and `OutputMax` to 1.

+### Node Properties

+* `InputMin`, `InputMax`: The expected range of the input value.
+* `OutputMin`, `OutputMax`: The range to map the output value to.
+* `ClampIntermediate`: If enabled, the normalized intermediate value is clamped to [0, 1] before being scaled to the output range.
+This prevents output values from going outside the output range when input values are outside the input range.

+## Curve Node

+The *Curve* node remaps values using a custom curve.
+This allows for non-linear transformations, such as easing functions or custom falloff patterns.

+The input value is used as the X coordinate on the curve, and the Y value at that point becomes the output.

+### Node Properties

+* `Curve`: The curve definition with control points.
+Click to open the curve editor.
+* `NumSamples`: The number of samples used to approximate the curve.
+Higher values give more accurate results but use more memory.

 ## See Also